Kristijan Jakić: Eintracht Frankfurt

-On 30 August 2021, Jakić officially moved to Bundesliga club Eintracht Frankfurt on loan with an option to buy at the end of the season.
-He made his debut on 12 September in a 1–1 draw against VfB Stuttgart, coming off the bench for Ajdin Hrustić.
+On 30 August 2021, Jakić officially moved to German side Eintracht Frankfurt on loan with an option to buy at the end of the season.
+He made his Bundesliga debut on 12 September in a 1–1 draw against VfB Stuttgart, coming off the bench for Ajdin Hrustić.
 He scored his first goal for Eintracht on 12 December in a 5–2 victory against Bayer Leverkusen.
-Despite Eintracht Frankfurt's underwhelming performance in Bundesliga where they finished eleventh, Jakić helped the club reach the Europa League final unbeaten, eliminating Barcelona in the process, where they defeated Rangers 5–4 on penalties.
+Despite Eintracht Frankfurt's underwhelming performance in the league where they finished eleventh, Jakić helped the club reach the Europa League final unbeaten, eliminating Barcelona in the process, where they defeated Rangers 5–4 on penalties.

-On 29 May 2022, the transfer was made permanent and Jakić signed a four-year contract with Eintracht Frankfurt.
+On 29 May 2022, the transfer was made permanent and Jakić signed a four-year contract with Frankfurt.

 FC Augsburg

-On 19 January 2024, Jakić moved to FC Augsburg on loan with an option to buy.
-On 24 May 2024, he signed for the club permanently with a four-year contract.
+On 19 January 2024, Jakić moved to fellow Bundesliga club FC Augsburg on loan for the remainder of the 2023–24 season, with an option to buy if obligations were met.
+On 24 May 2024, he signed for the club permanently on a four-year contract until June 2028.

+PAOK

+On 9 September 2026, Jakić moved on loan to Super League Greece club PAOK.

 International career

 Jakić received his first call-up to the Croatia national team on 20 September 2021, when coach Zlatko Dalić called him up for the October World Cup qualifiers against Cyprus and Slovakia.
 He made his debut on 8 October against the former opponent, being replaced in the 84th minute; the match ended in a 3–0 victory for the Croats.

+On 18 May 2026, Jakić was selected in the 26-man squad for the 2026 FIFA World Cup.